SRON-Earth/Balsa/Documentation/BalsaManual.md

 There are some important caveats when interpreting these results:

 * Feature imporance tells us how important a feature is _for this particular model_.
 It might be possible to train a different model on the same data that relies more heavily on different features.
 * The feature importance is calculated based on _accuracy_.
-Future versions of Balsa may perform the calculation based on other metrics.
+Future versions of Balsa may perform the calculation based on other metrics as well.
 These metrics may give rise to different conclusions.
 * If two or more features are heavily correlated, this method of feature importance will mark all features in such a corrrelated group as unimportant.
 If all features in the group are removed however, the model performance would degrade heavily.

 <a name="balsaprint"></a>